 The focus of the course is to cultivate a relaxed, joyful and inclusive learning environment—one that encourages inspiration without pressure.
 Rather than emphasizing competition or stress, the course supports exploration, creativity, and authentic engagement.
 Participants are invited to learn at their own pace, in a space that values presence, mutual respect, and a shared sense of wonder.

-This course is designed for a select and limited group of participants, ensuring an intimate and focused learning environment.
-Eligible applicants—both within and beyond traditional academic settings—include a diverse range of students, PhD candidates, scholars, professors, artists, performers, scientists, coders, entrepreneurs, activists, spiritual seekers and independent researchers, among others, all of whom have at least a foundational familiarity with posthumanist theory.
+This course is designed for a select and limited group of 25 participants, ensuring an intimate and focused learning environment.
+Eligible applicants—both within and beyond traditional academic settings—include a diverse range of people, such as PhD candidates, scholars, professors, scientists, artists, coders, entrepreneurs, activists, spiritual seekers, independent researchers, performers and body workers, among others, all of whom have at least a foundational familiarity with posthumanist theory.

 Applicants are expected to develop a posthuman-oriented project in the broadest sense—expressed through an academic article or chapter, creative work, installation, social or ecological initiative, website, algorithm, body-based practice and / or other suitable forms of inquiry.
 The core requirement is that the project must include a practical dimension, for which the course will offer substantial and meaningful support.
 You will be asked to describe your project proposal, along with your personal information and a short bionote, in the application form.